os-observability/perf-test-tempo-opensearch/opensearch-results.md

 ## Results

+The tests were using 3 node OpenSearch cluster with 3 primary and 1 replica shards.
+Xmx and Xms are set to half of the pod RAM amount.

+### Aggregated results

+#### OpenSearch 3x{1GB, 1000m}

+1650 spans/second (see the run number #3).

+Increasing memory to 1.5GB did not increase ingestion rate.

+#### OpenSearch 3x {1GB, 1500m}

+3328.41 spans/second (see the number #10).
+Some spans were dropped at the beginning (5-10 initial minutes).

 ### 1
 No dropping 2200 spans/s

 - after 1.5h it started dropping data (with queries)
-- with queries it is dropping around 600-1000 spans/s
+- with queries, it is dropping around 600-1000 spans/s

 ```bash
       "rootRoutes": [